cisagov/ScubaGear/baselines/teams.md

 - N/A

 ### Implementation

-All the settings in this section are configured in the **Microsoft Teams admin center**.
 Steps for the unmanaged users are outlined in [Manage contact with external Teams users not managed by an organization](https://learn.microsoft.com/en-us/microsoftteams/manage-external-access#manage-contact-with-external-teams-users-not-managed-by-an-organization).